BedlingtonStation PrimarySchool

 DT

-Structure – Something that is built, like a building, bridge, or tower.
+Structure - Something that has been built by putting parts together, like a bridge or tower.

 SCIENCE